 Stranded residents of a small village north of Kaikoura have finally got road access after being stuck between two landslides for four months.

-In the months since the magnitude 7.8 quake on November 14, the 12 residents only had one way to get out.
+In the months since the magnitude 7.8 quake on November 14, the 12 residents only had one way out.

 They would walk 20 minutes through railway tunnels and over seaside boulders to arrive at a makeshift car park.

 From there they would start the 20km drive to Kaikoura.

 Now residents can drive in and out in of the village in escorted convoys, three times a day.